Pascal (unit): Etymology

 The unit is named after Blaise Pascal, noted for his contributions to hydrodynamics and hydrostatics, and experiments with a barometer.
 The name pascal was adopted for the SI unit newton per square metre (N/m2) by the 14th General Conference on Weights and Measures in 1971.

 Definition

 The pascal can be expressed using SI derived units, or alternatively solely SI base units, as:

 where N is the newton, m is the metre, kg is the kilogram, s is the second, and J is the joule.

-One pascal is the pressure exerted by a force of magnitude one newton perpendicularly upon an area of one square metre.
+One pascal is the pressure exerted by a force of one newton perpendicularly upon an area of one square metre.

 Standard units

 The unit of measurement called an atmosphere or a standard atmosphere (atm) is 101325 Pa.
 This value is often used as a reference pressure and specified as such in some national and international standards, such as the International Organization for Standardization's ISO 2787 (pneumatic tools and compressors), ISO 2533 (aerospace) and ISO 5024 (petroleum).
 In contrast, International Union of Pure and Applied Chemistry (IUPAC) recommends the use of 100 kPa as a standard pressure when reporting the properties of substances.